ddev/ddev/docs/index.md

 Later, to upgrade to a newer version of DDEV-Local, run `brew upgrade ddev`.

-To install the latest unreleased DDEV version, `brew unlink ddev && brew install drud/ddev/ddev --HEAD`.
+To install DDEV prereleases, subscribe to the "edge" channel with `brew install drud/ddev-edge/ddev` and to install the latest unreleased DDEV version, `brew unlink ddev && brew install drud/ddev/ddev --HEAD`.

 ### Linux (Arch)